qb-creates/avr-bootloaders/bootloader-atmega1284/README.md

 ### Flash Size and SRAM Usage<a name="size"></a>

-- The bootloader is less than 1024 bytes in size.
+- The bootloader size is 976 bytes.
-- Utilizes only 10 bytes of SRAM.
+- Uses only 10 bytes of SRAM.

 <h2> Table of Contents</h2>